SDITools/adobeanalyticsr/README.md

   1. Create an Adobe Console API Project
   2. Create and add the OAuth/JWT arguments to your `.Renviron` file.
-  3. Get your authorization token by using the functions:
-      * `aw_auth_with(type = "")` - Value should be 'jwt' or 'oauth'
+  3. Set the type of authorization being used by calling `aw_auth_with(type = "")`.
+The `type` value should be **jwt** or **oauth**
-      * `aw_auth()` - Once type has been set this will look for `.Renviron` variables and complete the authorization
+  4. Get your authorization token using `aw_auth()`.
+Once the authorization type has been set (the previous step), this will look for `.Renviron` variables and complete the authorization.
-  4. Get your `company_id` by using the function `get_me()`.
+  5. Get your `company_id` by using the function `get_me()`.

 #### 1. Create an Adobe Console API Project

-If you are using the OAUTH authorization, regardless of how many different Adobe Analytics accounts you will be accessing, you only need a single Adobe Console API project (you will still need to have working user credentials for each account you want to access, but the Adobe Console API project is just the way you then get access to authenticate using those user credentials; yes...confusing!)
+If you are using the OAuth authorization, regardless of how many different Adobe Analytics accounts you will be accessing, you only need a single Adobe Console API project (you will still need to have working user credentials for each account you want to access, but the Adobe Console API project is just the way you then get access to authenticate using those user credentials; yes...confusing!)
 If you are using the JWT authorization then you will need an Adobe Console API project created for each company you will be accessing.
 The following steps will get you setup on either of the different authorizations:

   1. Navigate to the following URL: https://console.adobe.io/integrations.
   2. Click the **Create New Project** button and select **Empty Project**
   3. Click the **Add API** button.
   4. Select the Experience Cloud product icon and then choose **Adobe Analytics** and click **Next**.
   5. The next series of steps depends on your choice of authorization.
-  *  *OAUTH*
+  *  *OAuth*
       1. Select the  OAuth option and then click **Next**.
       2. Select **Web** as the platform where you want the integration.
-      3. Add Default redirect URI <code>https://adobeanalyticsr.com/token_result.html</code>*
+      3. Add Default redirect URI <code>https://adobeanalyticsr.com/token_result.html</code>*.
-      4. Add Redirect URI pattern <code>https://adobeanalyticsr\.com/token_result\.html</code>*
+      4. Add Redirect URI pattern <code>https://adobeanalyticsr\.com/token_result\.html</code>*.
   * *JWT*
-      1. Select the 'Service Account (JWT)' options and then click **Next**
+      1. Select the **Service Account (JWT)** options and then click **Next**.
-      2. Click on the Generate a Key Pair button.
+      2. Click on the **Generate a Key Pair** button.
 A config file will download onto your desktop.
-      3. Select product profiles to be included in the access and click 'Save configured API'
+      3. Select the product profiles to be included in the access and click **Save configured API**.

-\* This is simply a helper site I've set up in order to make it easier to generate a token.
+\* This is simply a helper site we've set up in order to make it easier to generate a token.
 The site does not store any information.

 **Creating an Adobe Console API Project in under 60 seconds**
 <img src="man/figures/createoauthproject.gif" align="center" />